prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 Some of the properties provided above come from the `AppConfig` object, a wrapper that holds the parameters defined in the `application.conf` file.
 For more details about it, I suggest you look [at the first instance of the series](https://www.marcogomiero.com/posts/2021/ktor-project-structure/#configuration).

-After the creation, the scheduler must be started in the Ktor `module` function:
+After the creation, the Scheduler must be started in the Ktor `module` function:

 ```kotlin
 fun Application.module(testing: Boolean = false, koinModules: List<Module> = listOf(appModule)) {